 The building where the fire started consists of several blocks, each containing around 40 flats, and has six floors with underground parking.
-Several crews from the Alcúdia, Manacor and Artà fire stations, together with officers from the Guardia Civil and the local police forces of Sant Llorenç, Son Servera and Manacor, as well as several ambulances, have been dispatched to the scene to try to extinguish the fire.
+Several crews from the Alcúdia, Manacor and Artà fire stations, together with officers from the Guardia Civil and the local police forces of Sant Llorenç, Son Servera and Manacor, as well as several ambulances, were dispatched to the scene to try to extinguish the fire.

 The block above the underground car park where the fire broke out ‘was completely filled with smoke’, according to Mallorca's fire chief, Xisco Bonnin, and the building had to be evacuated urgently.